LisaHJung/OTel-for-Beginners-JS/README.md

 Adjust these parameters to fit your specific use case.

-**The service component was updated to tie the receivers, processors, and exporters together into a trace pipeline.**
+**The service component was updated to tie the receivers, processors, and exporters together into a traces pipeline.**

 ```
 service: